juju/docs/src/en/getting-started-jaas.md

 Press the green + button on the page to start building your [model][models].

 You will be shown a list of available charms and bundles with a description of each.
-Select a [charm][charms] or [bundle][bundles] to learn more about it and decide whether to use it.
+Select a [charm][charms] or [bundle][bundles] to learn more about it.

-Find a charm or bundle that you want to add to your model.
+When you have selected a charm or bundle (hint: to see how easy JAAS makes complex deployments, try the Canonical Kubernetes bundle!) it can be added to your model by pressing the 'Add' button...

 <table width="500" border-width="0px" cellpadding="5">